 There was one guy totally naked that decided to sunbathe on the beach (without a towel) which seemed odd to us, but we just carried on as we had faced similar situations in St. Martin (you can read more about our experience with nude beaches here).
 There were no facilities on this beach.

 Luxurious Lunch by St. Jean Beach

-Then our next stop was lunch.
+Then our next stop during our day trip to St. Barts was lunch.
 We decided to splurge and visit Sand Bar, a Jean George restaurant, which is located at the famous Eden Rock hotel.
 The setting was stunning, we sat with a view of St. Jean Beach.
-In fact, the hotel divides the beach in half.

 Our view from lunch allowed us to see the planes take off and land.
 The food was excellent as well, although not surprisingly it was expensive.
 After lunch, we walked on the beach and headed to the other half of St. Jean beach and got in the water for a little bit.
 Also, close by there is a location of the internationally known beach club Nikki Beach, which is a nice place to get a drink.

 Exploring St. Barts by Car

 Then it was time to continue our drive around St. Barts.
 We headed to the northwest part of the island.
 The mountains were beautiful and the views of the ocean were just stunning.
 We stopped at a few St. Barts beaches to walk around and take pictures.
 Then we decided to return the car and head back towards the Great Bay Express ferry.